Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 larger that the maximum amount of memory that will ever be required for the full lifecycle of the Audio ECS runtime.

+### Installing the Custom Audio ECS Runtime in the Bootstrap

+Myri comes with an out-of-the-box Audio ECS implementation.
+However, you can override this implementation by providing it your own `IAudioEcsBootstrap` when calling `MyriBootstrap.InstallMyri()`.
+Refer to the file *BuiltInRunner.cs* for a reference implementation.

 ### Creating the Audio ECS Runtime Manually

 To manually create an Audio ECS instance which does not interact with Myri’s audio sources and listeners, call `MyriBootstrap.CreateCustomAudioEcsRuntime()`.
-This method will return a `RootOutputInstance`, which you will need to dispose yourself when you want to shut down the Audio ECS runtime by calling `Destroy()` on the same `ControlContext` you passed in.
+This method will return a `RootOutputInstance`, which you will need to destroy by calling `MyriBootstrap.ShutdownAudioEcsRuntime()`.

 Note that when creating an Audio ECS runtime manually, blob assets from subscenes cannot be safely passed through the pipes.
+Additionally, `ShouldWaitForMyriSourceOrListenerBeforeStarting()` is ignored.

 ## Interacting with the Audio ECS Runtime from the Main Thread

-Audio ECS is interactable from the main thread via two collection components and a Unity ECS component, all attached to the `worldBlackboardEntity`.
+Audio ECS is interactable from the main thread via two collection components and two Unity ECS components, all attached to the `worldBlackboardEntity`.

 ### AudioEcsCommandPipe